picealiu/PlotGenerator/README.md

-# Plot Generator
+# Image Processor Tool

 ## Overview

-The **Plot Generator** is an interactive script designed to provide users with functionalities to:
+The **Image Processor Tool** is an interactive script designed to provide users with functionalities to:

 1. Generate FTIR (Fourier-transform infrared spectroscopy) plots.
 2. Use ImageJ for image processing, such as color changes and intensity readings.